isomerpages/moe-queenstownsec/_discover-quest/Our Heritage.md

 are the lifelong values of Queenstownians.</p>
 <p>Viva QUEST!
 Queenstownian for Life !</p>

+A special mention of the principals who led / is leading Queenstownians in the QUEST journey:

 **Principals:**
 * Mr E.J.
 Doraisamy (1956–1958)
 * Mr Chan Chieu Kiat (1959–1960)